TIALD: History

 In 1988 a Ferranti-led consortium was awarded a contract for development of its TIALD laser designator pod for use on the Panavia Tornado.
 The Ferranti pod incorporated thermal imagers from GEC-Marconi and automatic video tracking equipment from British Aerospace.
 The first use of the TIALD pod occurred during trials in May 1990 where a Buccaneer guided Paveway II bombs dropped from a Tornado.

 The 1990 Iraqi invasion of Kuwait saw the TIALD pod rushed into service on Tornado GR1s in just 46 days.
 In the resultant Gulf War, two pre-production TIALD pods were used to guide 229 LGBs to their targets.

 The TIALD pod was used extensively following the Gulf War including during the Iraqi no-fly zone patrols (1991-2003), the related Operation Desert Fox (1998), Operation Deliberate Force, Bosnia (1995), the Kosovo War (1999) and the 2003 Iraq Conflict.

 In March 1995 the RAF received the first upgraded SEPECAT Jaguar aircraft capable of operating the TIALD pod.
 The upgrade required both hardware and software updates of the type.
 Integration on the Harrier GR7 commenced in 1996.

 Manufacturer

-Due to the corporate history of its parent companies, the manufacturer of the TIALD pod has been known as Ferranti, GEC-Ferranti/GEC-Marconi, BAE Systems Avionics, and Selex ES.
+Due to the corporate history of its parent companies, the manufacturer of the TIALD pod has been known as Ferranti, Ferranti International, GEC-Ferranti/GEC-Marconi, BAE Systems Avionics, and Selex ES.